rodrigolemos99/Unbabel-challenge/README.md

 ## How to run the implemented application

-On your terminal and if you are on this repository root, run the following command:
+On your terminal and if you have this repository as root, run the following command:

 `python unbabel_cli.py <INPUT_FILE_PATH> <WINDOW_SIZE>`